 We made half of the recipe and it filled a #24 Le Creuset round Dutch oven, which is about 4.5 quarts, enough to serve 6 to 8 people.
 Ratatouille can be prepared up to a day in advance.
 The flavors mingle and become even more flavorful when they spend some time together.
 Mary would serve this with roast chicken or an omelet.
 A frittata and Spanish tortilla also make a nice, easy, minimal-cooking summer dinner.
 Leftovers are delicious mixed in blender, salted and served as a “puree” on toasted baguette slices or crackers.

-Mary Pochez recently began hosting culinary vacations at her home, the Château de La Barbée, in the heart of the Pays de la Loire.
+Mary Pochez hosts culinary vacations at her home, the Château de La Barbée, in the heart of the Pays de la Loire.
 She offers French cooking courses in English, regional culinary tours, and the art of French living. https://www.lavieduchateau.com

 - The reinvention of Mary Pochez and the birth of La Vie du Chateau

 - Mary’s Coq au Vin belongs on your table

 - Summer reading: 100 Places in France Every Woman Should Go